 How tuberculosis will affect your UAE visa application

 The UAE has always had a strong community health policy to protect its citizens against infectious diseases and potential public health threats.
-An example would be that, based on the Federal Medical Fitness Law, all residents must have a health card or private health insurance policy.
+A number of laws have been established to offer protection to the population.
+For instance, the Federal Medical Fitness Law states that all residents must have a health card or private health insurance policy.

 On February 25, 2016, the Council of Ministers issued a new resolution further amending the medical examination system for arrivals to the UAE for work or residence.
-Under the new regulation, apart from new residence permit applicants, visa renewal applicants must also take a series of medical testing, including for tuberculosis (by taking a chest x-ray) and HIV (by blood test), while other tests like those for Hepatitis and Syphilis are only applicable to certain categories of workers.
+Under the new regulation, apart from new residence permit applicants, visa renewal applicants must also take a series of medical testing, including for TB (by taking a chest x-ray) and HIV (by having a blood test), while other tests like those for Hepatitis and Syphilis are only applicable to certain categories of workers.
+These categories include:

 Tuberculosis test for visa renewal applicants

-Previous UAE laws had stipulated that any expatriates in the UAE diagnosed with TB would be deported compulsorily.
+Previous UAE laws had stipulated that any expatriates in the UAE diagnosed with TB would be deported with immediate effect.

 Tuberculosis testing for new visa applicants

 As for first-time applicants for a residence visa, or those who re-enter after cancellation, if they are found with TB scars or active TB, their applications will be immediately rejected.